I : MEETING OF THE GOVERNING BODY AND COLLEGE OFFICES

-The Special Meeting shall also establish the procedure to be followed, including, if desired, the setting up of a Search Committee to carry out some part of the work, save that any job description for the new Principal must be agreed by a Special Meeting of the Governing Body as a whole and that all members of the Governing Body should be given a reasonable opportunity to meet the candidates prior to the holding of any election.
-Any Search Committee shall comprise the Presiding Fellow (as Chair) and at least two other members of the Governing Body.
+The Special Meeting shall also establish the procedure to be followed, including, if desired, the setting up of a Search Committee to carry out such parts of the work as are agreed by Governing Body, save that any job description for the new Principal must be agreed by a Special Meeting of the Governing Body as a whole and that all members of the Governing Body should be given a reasonable opportunity to meet the candidates prior to the holding of any election.
+Any Search Committee shall comprise the Presiding Fellow (as Chair) and at least two other members of the Governing Body, appointed by ordinary resolution of the Governing Body.

-10. The meeting may be adjourned from time to time by a vote of the majority of those present and voting.
+10. The meeting for the election of the Principal may be adjourned from time to time by a vote of the majority of those present and voting.
 Where such a meeting is adjourned for more than forty-eight hours, at least twenty-four hours’ notice of the resumption of such adjourned meeting shall be sent to every member of the Governing Body entitled to be present at such meeting.
-If after twelve months from the date that the office of Principal falls vacant no person obtains an absolute majority of the Governing Body, the Vice-Principal shall inform the Visitor that such is the case and the Visitor shall appoint a Principal forthwith.

-11. At any time during this election process a motion may be proposed and seconded to the effect that the candidate receiving the fewest votes in the next round of the ballot shall be eliminated from all subsequent rounds.
+11. At any time during the meeting for the election of the Principal a motion may be proposed and seconded to the effect that the candidate receiving the fewest votes in the next round of the ballot shall be eliminated from all subsequent rounds of voting.
 The motion may be passed by a simple majority and in the event of a tie the Chair of the meeting shall have a casting vote.

-13. If there is no successful candidate under the voting procedure, or if the Motion to elect the candidate who is the successful candidate under the voting procedure is not passed by a simple majority, the Meeting shall be immediately adjourned.
+13. If there is no successful candidate under the voting procedure, or if the Motion to elect the candidate who is the successful candidate under the voting procedure is not passed by the requisite majority, the Meeting shall be immediately adjourned.
 It shall reconvene in not less than forty-eight hours, and the process of voting shall be repeated.

 14. If a Motion under 12 above is not passed at the adjourned Meeting, the election process will be deemed to have failed and Governing Body will immediately determine a timetable for the consideration of further candidates.